Chandala

-A female member of this caste is known as a Caṇḍālī.

 History

-Varṇa was a hierarchical social order in ancient India, based on the Vedas.
-Since the Vedic corpus constitute the earliest literary source, it came to be seen as the origin of caste society.
+Varṇa was a hierarchical social order in ancient India, based primarily on the Dharmashastras.
+However, since the Vedic corpus constitute the earliest literary source, it came to be seen as the origin of caste society.
 In this view of caste, varṇas were created on a particular occasion and have remained virtually unchanged.
-In this ordering of society, notions of purity and pollution were central, and activities were delineated in this context.
+Historically this order of society, notions of purity and pollution were central, and activities were delineated in this context.
 Varṇa divides the society into four groups ordered in a hierarchy; beyond these, outside the system, lies a fifth group known as the untouchables, of which the Chandala became a constituent part.

 The first mention of the fourfold varṇa division is found in the later Rigveda.
-Vedic literature also mentions some groups, such as Ayogava, Chandala, Nishada and Paulkasa, which were outside the four-varṇa classification.
+Vedic literature also mentions some groups, such as Ayogava, Chandala, Nishada, and Paulkasa, which were outside the four-varṇa classification.
 They were referred to as belonging to the "panchama varṇa" or panchamas, meaning fifth.
-The Yajur-veda mentions their degradation from the varṇa classes, mentioning the Chandala group in particular, who were said to be the untouchable class of people born of the union between a Shudra male and a Brahmin female.
+The Yajur-Veda mentions their degradation from the varṇa classes, mentioning the Chandala group in particular, who were said to be the untouchable class of people born of the union between a Shudra male and a Brahmin female.

 There are frequent references to the forest-dwellers in the post-Rigvedic literature; the Chandalas were one of these primitive people, who belonged to the fringes of the society.

-In India, except Bengal, Chandal is also used as a pejorative reference to a mean or low person.